#1 Ranked Children’s Hospital by U.S. News & World Report

 A comprehensive level of care

 Anorectal malformations can be complex issues.
-The General Surgery Program at Boston Children's Hospital evaluates and treats infants afflicted with these types of birth defects.
+The Colorectal and Pelvic Malformation Center at Boston Children's Hospital evaluates and treats infants afflicted with these types of birth defects.

 Using state-of-the-art operative methods-including open procedures, minimally invasive surgery, and endoscopic techniques-we strive to improve the quality of life for each child entrusted to our care.